About NUPGE

 Bert Blundon, President

-Bert Blundon has a proven track record as a union activist and leader.
-From the moment in 1986 when he faced police officers and refused to open up a picket line, Blundon has fought for workers’ rights, leading many fightback campaigns against privatization, layoffs, anti-worker legislation and cuts to public services.
+He has a strong track record as a union activist and leader.
+From the moment in 1986, when he faced police officers and refused to open up a picket line, he has fought for workers’ rights, leading numerous fightback campaigns against privatization, layoffs, anti-worker legislation and cuts to public services.

 Jason MacLean, NUPGE Secretary-Treasurer

-MacLean was selected to attend the Governor General’s Canadian Leadership Conference Program in 2015 and is a graduate of the distinguished Harvard Trade Union program.
+In 2015, Jason was selected to attend the Governor General’s Canadian Leadership Conference.
+He is a graduate of the distinguished Harvard Trade Union program.

 Autonomous Components